BiocPy/SummarizedExperiment/docs/tutorial.md

 ## Accessors

-Many properties can be accessed directly from the class instance
+Many properties can be accessed directly from the class instance.
+Checkout the API for all available methods.

 ```python
 tse.assays